forcedotcom/java-sdk/doc/force-sdk-overview.md

 [2]: http://www.salesforce.com/us/developer/docs/api/index.htm
 [3]: http://www.salesforce.com/us/developer/docs/api_meta/index.htm

 If you build your application using the Force.com drag-and-drop tools to define objects, layouts, workflows, you never really work with Database.com directly.
-[TODO: review for positioning]The service is transparently provided to you.
+The service is transparently provided to you.

 But what if you are a Java developer and you want to build a Java application that uses the same database?
 This is what the Database.com Java SDK is for.
 With this SDK you can: